 The requested material was .062″ thick closed cell silicone sponge rubber with acrylic adhesive completely coating one side and a 1.0″ wide strip of acrylic adhesive on the top side.
 As the 41″ width exceeded the 36″ typical material width, we realized splices would be needed.
 We suggested R10470-M closed cell silicone sponge from Saint-Gobain (formerly CHR) spliced to the finished size.

 Day 1.
-The gasket design was received in dxf format, which allowed our Process Engineer, Jay Hough, to design segments approximately 24″ long containing the 1.50″ diameter holes.
+The gasket design was received in dxf format, which allowed our engineer to design segments approximately 24″ long containing the 1.50″ diameter holes.

 Day 4.
 With the gasket opened up with the adhesive side down, we used a masking fixture to prime the outer 1.0″ edge of the top surface to apply a 1.0″ wide strip of acrylic pressure sensitive adhesive.
 An extensible release liner was applied to the top side to permit rolling the gasket on a 6″ diameter core for shipping and handling.